BluBracket/docs.blubracket.com/content/intro/use-cases/index.md

 Companies and open source communities are both increasingly aware of the role inclusive language plays in attracting and retaining team members in all roles.
 Non-inclusive language creates both significant brand risks, as well as retention risks.

 BluBracket's tools help identify non-inclusive language throughout the development process, and guide teams to continuous improvement over time.

-## Infrastructure as code (IaC) risks (powered by Checkov) {#iac}

-Monitoring infrastructure-as-code for proper configuration before it's applied to the infrastructure reduces risk and improves productivity for teams of all sizes.

-BluBracket's tools automatically and continuously audit IaC throughout the development process, but teams value the guidance most when reviewing pull requests.

-[Learn more about how BluBracket has integrated Checkov](https://docs.blubracket.com/faq/how-does-blubracket-iac-scanning-compare-to-checkov/) and the unique features available when using Checkov inside BluBracket.

 ## Dependency vulnerabilities (powered by Snyk) {#sca}